-You may need to specify additional attributes to the jwsc task, depending on the 8.1 Web Service features you want to carry forward to 10g Release 3.
+You may need to specify additional attributes to the jwsc task, depending on the 8.1 Web service features you want to carry forward to 10.3.x.
 In 8.1, many of these features were configured using attributes of servicegen.
-See "Mapping of servicegen Attributes to JWS Annotations or jwsc Attributes" on page 8-20 for a table that indicates whether there is an equivalent jwsc attribute for features you enabled using servicegen attributes.
+See Section 8.3.3, "Mapping of servicegen Attributes to JWS Annotations or jwsc Attributes" for a table that indicates whether there is an equivalent jwsc attribute for features you enabled using servicegen attributes.

 8. Execute the build-service Ant target.
-Assuming all tasks complete successfully, the resulting Enterprise application contains your upgraded 10g Release 3 Web Service.
+Assuming all tasks complete successfully, the resulting Enterprise application contains your upgraded 10.3.x Web service.

-See "Deploying and Undeploying WebLogic Web Services" on page 3-16 and "Browsing to the WSDL of the Web Service" on page 3-19 for additional information about deploying and testing your Web Service.
+See Section 3.9, "Deploying and Undeploying WebLogic Web Services" and Section 3.10, "Browsing to the WSDL of the Web Service" for additional information about deploying and testing your Web service.

-Based on the sample Java code shown in the following sections, the URL to invoke the WSDL of the upgraded 10g Release 3 Web Service is:
+Based on the sample Java code shown in the following sections, the URL to invoke the WSDL of the upgraded 10.3.x Web service is: